eventbrite/javascript/general/README.md

 /* some use of these 2 variables later on... */
 ```

-**_Second iteration_**: another developer comes around and adds yet another condition following the current style given that a refactor is not really needed, and probably out of scope:
+**_Second iteration_**: a different developer comes around to add yet another condition following the current style, because a refactor is out of scope:

 ```js
 var isAllowed = hasParent && isOwner,